RED: Robust Event-Guided Motion Deblurring with Modality-Specific Disentanglement: Experiments

 \subsection{Comparable Results}

-Five state-of-the-art event-based image deblurring methods are chosen as fair and straight comparisons, including EFNet \citep{sun2022event}, STCNet \citep{yang2024motion}, TRMD\citep{chen2024motion}, AHDINet \citep{yang2025asymmetric}, and MAT \citep{xu2025motion}.
-Besides, DSTN \citep{Pan_2023_CVPR} as an image deblurring method, is adopted as a reference to verify the effectiveness of introducing events.
+Five state-of-the-art event-based image deblurring methods are chosen as fair and straight comparisons, including EFNet \cite{sun2022event}, STCNet \cite{yang2024motion}, TRMD\cite{chen2024motion}, AHDINet \cite{yang2025asymmetric}, and MAT \cite{xu2025motion}.
+Besides, DSTN \cite{Pan_2023_CVPR} as an image deblurring method, is adopted as a reference to verify the effectiveness of introducing events.

-\paragraph{Comparable Results in GoPro:} Table~\ref{mask_influence_all} reports quantitative comparisons on the GoPro dataset.
+{\textbf{Comparable Results in GoPro:}} Table~\ref{mask_influence_all} reports quantitative comparisons on the GoPro dataset.
 Across different under-reporting ratios (UR), RED consistently achieves the highest PSNR and SSIM.
-As shown in Figure~\ref{com_psnr_ssim_curve}, existing event-based methods exhibit a sharp performance drop as UR increases, indicating their inability to extract effective motion priors from over-reporting events.
+As shown in Figure~\ref{fig2}, existing event-based methods exhibit a sharp performance drop as UR increases, indicating their inability to extract effective motion priors from over-reporting events.
 This finding echoes our motivation: simply injecting event inputs without considering modality-specific characteristics renders models highly vulnerable to event corruption.
 In contrast, RED maintains stable performance even at UR = 0.5, outperforming the image-only baseline.
-This robustness is largely attributed to the diverse under-reporting patterns introduced by our RPS module, as well as the MRM, which disentangles modality-specific features and enables efficient cross-modality interactions.
-Furthermore, visual results in Figure~\ref{vis_gopro} demonstrate that our method produces sharper details and cleaner textures. \textit{More detailed numerical results and performance analysis are presented in \textbf{Appendix}}\textbf{~\ref{app_effciency}}, \textit{while additional qualitative results are provided in \textbf{Appendix}} \textbf{\ref{app_keshihua}}.
+This robustness is largely attributed to the diverse under-reporting patterns introduced by our RPS module and our `distangle first and selective fusion' strategy.
+Furthermore, visual results in Figure~\ref{vis_gopro} demonstrate that our method produces sharper details and cleaner textures.